-- 2020-21 school year.
-Reported as amended. - iv.
-HB 1041: Homeschool Students and CTE.
-The bill requires a school district to permit a home school student to participate in the district's co-curriculum activities and in area career and technical education programs.
-Reported as amended. - v.
-The House Education Committee also met on April 26 with PDE to discuss Academic Accountability. - vi.
 HB 232: Changing a District Name; amended and approved.
 The School Code bill permits a school district to change its name.
 HB 232 was amended to require a 2/3 vote by a school board to approve a name change.
-First consideration; Set on the House Calendar. - vii.
+First consideration; Set on the House Calendar.

 HB 365: School Code Edits; approved.
 The bill amends the School Code to update outdated terminology regarding students with disabilities to conform with modern usage.
 This bill was introduced last session.
-Passed the House (200 to 1); referred to Senate Education Committee. - viii.
+Passed the House (200 to 1); referred to Senate Education Committee.

 HB 416: First Aid Training; approved.
 The bill amends the School Code to require school nurses to complete a Department of Health approved online course of instruction or in-person training for school nurses regarding management of a student with seizures that includes information about seizure recognition, a seizure action plan and related first aid, beginning with the 2021-22 school year.
 The bill also requires the Department of Health to make available to school staff training via an approved course in seizure recognition for continuing education credit.
-Passed the House (201 to 0); referred to Senate Education Committee - ix.
+Passed the House (201 to 0); referred to Senate Education Committee.

 HB 412: Substitute Teacher Flexibility; amended and approved.
-The bill amends the School Code to provide school entities with day-to-day substitute teacher by providing that an individual holding a day-today substitute permit issued by the Department of Education or by a chief school administrator may serve as a day-to-day substitute in any certificate area for a period not exceeding 20 days of substituting for a professional employee and require a long-term substitute permit issued by the PDE or chief school administrator.
+The bill amends the School Code to provide school entities with day-to-day substitute teacher by providing that an individual holding a day-to-day substitute permit issued by the Department of Education or by a chief school administrator may serve as a day-to-day substitute in any certificate area for a period not exceeding 20 days of substituting for a professional employee and require a long-term substitute permit issued by the PDE or chief school administrator.
 The bill also allows an individual holding a day-to-day substitute permit to serve as a day-to-day substitute for more than one professional employee within a school year, even if the individual serves as a substitute for more than 20 cumulative days, and eliminates the sunset date for prospective teachers to substitute teach.
 As amended in committee, the bill extends the inactive certification to be valid for 180 days.
 Passed the House (201 to 0); referred to Senate Education Committee.

-b.
-Senate Education Committee
+Senate Education Bills